alan-turing-institute/data-safe-haven/docs/roles/data_provider_representative/data_ingress.md

-# Data Ingress to the Turing Data Safe Haven
+# Bringing data into the Turing Data Safe Haven

 ## Intro

 Your data is precious to us.
 The utmost care is taken when transferring the data.
 However, you will need to follow the guidance to certify we are able to ensure your security.

 We have built a Safe Haven solution which uses cloud computing.
 This uses technology that keeps the data safe, but equally importantly, the processes and contractual agreements that enforce this safety, which your organisation are signing up to.